awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-hooks.md

 ### Sample Lambda 'hooks' Function<a name="reference-appspec-file-structure-hooks-section-structure-lambda-sample-function"></a>

 Use the 'hooks' section to specify a Lambda function that CodeDeploy can call to validate a Lambda deployment\.
-You can use the same function or a different one for the **BeforeAllowTraffic** and **AfterAllowTraffic** deployment lifecyle events\.
-Following completion of the validation tests, the Lambda validation function calls back CodeDeploy and delivers a result of 'Succeeded' or 'Failed'\.
+You can use the same function or a different one for the `BeforeAllowTraffic` and `AfterAllowTraffic` deployment lifecyle events\.
+Following completion of the validation tests, the Lambda validation function calls back CodeDeploy and delivers a result of `Succeeded` or `Failed`\.

 **Important**
-If CodeDeploy is not notified by the Lambda validation function within one hour, then it assumes the deployment failed\.
+The deployment is considered to have failed if CodeDeploy is not notified by the Lambda validation function within one hour\.

  Before invoking a Lambda hook function, the server must be notified of the deployment ID and the lifecycle event hook execution ID: